 Involves taking cash or bank deposits, or transferring funds to an account controlled by a perpetrator.

-Example – A CFO embezzled 2.1 million over 4 years by using funds to pay his AMEX bill.
+Example: A CFO embezzled 2.1 million over 4 years by using funds to pay his American Express bill.

-Prevention – Set separate duties for making payment and reconciling accounts between two or more individuals.
+Prevention: Set separate duties for making payments and reconciling accounts between two or more individuals.

 Involves altering or forging checks, or making checks payable to themselves.